Extract of personal data from the BRP

 What is it?

-You can request a BRP extract for various reasons.
-For example, to take an exam, enroll in a school, register with the Chamber of Commerce, or enroll in a training program.
-You also need an extract for a housing association (co-tenant and acceptance of housing).
+You can request a BRP extract BRP various reasons.
+For example, to take an exam, enroll in school, register with the Chamber of Commerce, or sign up for a training program.
+You will also need an extract for a housing authority (co-tenant and housing approval).

-The Personal Records Database (BRP) contains information about everyone who lives or has lived in the Netherlands.
+In the Basic Register of Persons (BRP) contains information on everyone who lives or has lived in the Netherlands.
 You can request an extract of this personal data from the municipality where you are registered.
-The extract will contain at least your:
+The extract will include at least the following:

 - name